smartypantsali/PaymentGateway/README.md

 - Environment configuration

 ## Assumptions made:
 - "Acquiring  Bank" part of the process, is an endpoint to be called.
-Therefore I created a new endpoint for it and Mocked it by using HttpClient object.
+Therefore I created a new endpoint for it and Mocked it by using HttpClient object and callin it.
 This will only return a unique id and 200 status code.
 I left it as mvp as possible as it is just for mocking.
 - Merchant will require Authorisation  / Authentication.
 - Masking card numbers to be displayed like "****20" for example.
 - Checking the validity of the card by using Luhn algorithm.